crshekharam/docs-ei/en/micro-integrator/docs/develop/integration-development-kickstart.md

 ### Step 2: Create Endpoints

-The actual back-end services (healthcare services) are logically represented in the integration solution as **Endpiont** artifacts.
+The actual back-end services (healthcare services) are logically represented in the integration solution as **Endpoint** artifacts.

 Let's create two Endpoint artifacts for the two healthcare services: